Meji3011/FES-week-2-final-project/README.md

 **# CES-week-2-final-project**

-Project Objective: Replicate the website found at [this link](https://treact.owaiskhan.me/components/landingPages/SaaSProductLandingPage).
+Project Objective: Replicate the website found at [this link](https://treact.owaiskhan.me/components/landingPages/SaaSProductLandingPage) (remember to open to new tab!).
 It is a landing page for Treact.

 **Development Process:**